 - Virtual career fairs sponsored by CPD, and some of the other Virginia Tech career fairs, are on the Brazen platform.

 - For each fair in which you want to participate, go to its website (see Virginia Tech career fairs) and register in advance.
 Include your resume and a professional photo (free photos for Virginia Tech students using the iris photo booth).
 (Only the employers you chat with will see your resume.)

 - Most interaction will be text chat, but some employers could invite you to video chat, so dress professionally, and have good lighting and an appropriate background, to the best of your ability.
 Be ready to have your laptop camera directly in front of, not under, your face.

 - Plan ahead, to the extent possible, to be in a quiet place with good internet connection at the time you enter the event.

 - Don't stress if everything isn't perfect.
 There is no such thing as perfect.
-Employers are working remotely too, and they understand that not everything is in your control.
+Employers have experience working remotely, and they understand that not everything is in your control.
 You might not be able to control if someone is noisy outside your room or space.
 You can control your manners and mannerisms, and your prep.
 Do your best with what is in your control.

-- When you participate in the fair, you'll start in the lobby.
-Each employer has a booth.
+- Virtual fairs use terminology parallel to in-person fairs; when you participate in a virtual fair, you'll start in the lobby, and each employer has a booth.